jina-ai/jina/docs/fundamentals/gateway/index.md

 By default, Jina’s {class}`~jina.Client` sends requests to the Flow as fast as possible without any delay.
 If a client sends their request faster than the {class}`~jina.Flow` can process them, this can put a high load on the Flow.
 Typically, this is most likely to happen for Flows with expensive indexing.

 You can control the number of in flight requests per Client with the `prefetch` argument.
 E.g. setting `prefetch=2` lets the API accept only 2 requests per client in parallel, hence limiting the load.
-By default, prefetch is disabled (set to 0).
+By default, prefetch is set to 1000.
+To disable it you can set it to 0.

 ```{code-block} python
 ---